Tensorflow-User-Group-Azerbaijan/baku-paper-reading-group/README.md

 * __The weekly group hero should send out emails to participatiants before the weekly meetings.__
 * __The weekly group hero should send out the preparatory readings, videos, and/or PowerPoint slides as early as he/she can (by late Wednesday at the latest).__

+Note: If you are asked to be a Weekly group hero on a week you will be unable to fulfill the responsibilities, let group know as soon as possible so someone else can be assigned.
 --------------------

 ## Schedule: